14 Best Answering Services for Small Business in 2026

 Smith.ai is the most established name in virtual receptionist services.
 They offer both AI and human receptionists, with deep integrations into legal practice management tools like Clio, Lawmatics, and Filevine.
 Their content library is enormous, and their SEO presence means they're usually the first result when you search for answering services.

-The tradeoff: you pay for that brand. $97.50/mo for AI is nearly 10x Claudessa's $9.99/mo base, and the human service starts at $292.50/mo for just 30 calls.
-If you're a law firm that needs Clio integration and human intake, Smith.ai earns the premium.
+The tradeoff: you pay for that brand.
+Smith.ai prices its receptionist plans by quote and runs several times Claudessa's $29/mo base, with its human service quoted for around 30 calls.
+If you're a law firm that needs Clio integration and human intake, Smith.ai earns the premium — compare all the options in our legal answering service guide.
 If you're a plumber who needs calls answered at 9 PM, there are more affordable options built for your business.

 Pros